stephan-nylinder/module-organising-data-dm-practices/_episodes/101-introduction-to-data-organization.md

 - Folder naming convention
 - File versioning system
 - File organisation documentation (README.txt)
-- File and folder maintanance (moving, deleting)
+- File and folder maintenance (moving, deleting)

 <!--- Y: I misinterpreted the exercise, thought it was about what I think is most important, not most time-consuming...
 I suggest emphasizing 'spend most time' with italics or bold in case others misinterpret aw well